yosemitebandit/vebsite/content/notes/os.md

 memory segments:

-* data corresponding to a running process has four segments: a text segment consisting of the machine language instructions that constitute the program, a static segment with variables allocated by the compiler (global vars and local vars declared `static`), another static segmetn with the run-time stack, itself consisting of stack frames (stack frames contain parameters and local variables of a function)
+* data corresponding to a running process has four segments:
+* a text segment consisting of the machine language instructions that constitute the program,
+* a static segment with variables allocated by the compiler (global vars and local vars declared `static`),
+* another static segment with the run-time stack, itself consisting of stack frames (stack frames contain parameters and local variables of a function)
 * the heap segment with chunks of memory allocated at run-time